Skip to content

 Catalog Filtering

 The Commerce Theme includes an AJAX-powered filtering system for category pages.
-Customers can filter products by manufacturer, star rating, and price range — all without a full page reload.
+Customers can filter products by manufacturer, star rating, price range, and product attributes (properties and options), all without a full page reload.

 How It Works